From Rocks to Rockets: Earth Science the Smart Way

 Wrapping It Up

-Getting ready for an Earth science exam is like preparing for a hike.
-You need to know the path, bring the right things, and take your time.
-Focus on the important ideas and try to understand them well.
-Connect what you learn to real life.
-If you do this, you will be ready for any question.
-It could be about how the Earth’s plates move or how the oceans work.
-Grab your notes now and start studying.
-Soon, you will know the story of the planet very well.
+You need to know the way, carry with you the basics, and go slow.
+Concentrate on the key ideas and attempt to learn them well enough.
+Relate what you learn to everyday life.
+If you do this, you will be prepared to answer any question.
+It might be about how the Earth’s plates are in motion or how the oceans operate.
+Take your notes presently and begin learning.
+Over time, you will come to learn about the past of the world.